 - 1 tablespoon thinly sliced fresh basil

 Directions: Toast one side of baguette slices at 350 degrees F for 5 minutes.
-Turn slices, brush with the 1 tablespoon of olive oil and bake 5 minutes longer.
+Turn slices, brush with 1 tablespoon of olive oil, and bake 5 minutes longer.
 Combine cherries, bell pepper, green onions, lime juice, salt, pepper and remaining olive oil; mix well.
-Top each slice of baguette with a thin slice of fresh mozzarella cheese, a heaping tablespoon of cherry mixture and sliced basil.
+Top each slice of baguette with a thin slice of fresh mozzarella cheese, a heaping tablespoon of cherry mixture, and sliced basil.

 Homemade Cudighi Sausage

 Unique to the central part of Michigan’s Upper Peninsula, the cudighi is an excellent example of the Italian-American food of this region.
 This one is made the more modern way, dressed like pizza.
 The classic sandwich is sausage with mustard and onions.
 (Paisano’s in Negaunee, MI, an Italian-American restaurant on the shore of Lake Teal in Michigan’s Upper Peninsula) Ingredients: